toppa/SimpleTest-for-WordPress/readme.txt

 **Installation of [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/) is required for this plugin.
 Please download and install it first.**

+The "tests" subdirectory contains real, example unit and integration tests so you can see how tests are written for SimpleTest (it is very similar to PHPUnit, but I find its use of mock objects more straightforward, and since SimpleTest's native output is HTML, it integrates nicely with WordPress).

 Usage is simple.
 Create a page or post where you want to display test results (you'll probably want to make this a private page).
 Then add a shortcode like this:

 [simpletest name="SimpleTest Unit Tests" path="/simpletest-for-wordpress/tests/UnitWpSimpleTest.php" passes="y"]

 * name (optional): an optional name to show as a header in the test results
-* path (required): the path to your tests file, written for use with SimpleTest.
+* path (required): the path to your tests file, relative to the base plugin directory, written for use with SimpleTest.
 * passes (optional): "y" or "n" - whether to show passed tests in the output (defaults to n)

-A css file is included for styling the test output results, if for some reason you want your pass and fail bars to be colors other than green and red.
+A css file is included for styling the test output results.
 Copy the css file to your active theme folder and customize to your heart's content.

 **Applying Agile Coding Practices to WordPress Plugin Development**